onefrankguy/frankmitchell.org/posts/how-to-do-one-time-setup-with-chef.md

 specific details.
 Let Chef handle those for you.

 The `touch` and `test` commands are really just a way to create a file if it doesn't already exist.
-Chef has a file resource that can do that.
+Chef has a [file resource][] that can do that.
 You also want to trigger the execution of the `initdb` commmand if the file gets created.
 Chef has notification events that can handle that.
-Rolling those ideas into the recipe makes it look like this:
+Incorporating those ideas into the recipe makes it look like this:

     file 'lockfile' do
       action :create_if_missing